Cargo Theft Economics

 Realistic total per incident$650K–$1.1M+

-What actually reduces incident frequency?
+What actually reduces how often this happens

 • Terminal and yard hardening — gate controls, fence inspection cadence, badge audit, camera coverage analysis